WAN Multi-Master Replication Gateway

 setExampleEnv.bat/sh to include the machine IP address for the

 NIC_ADDR, and the GigaSpaces root folder location for

 Running the Example

-scripts folder running scripts to start Grid Service Agent for each site and a deploy script for all sites.
-This will allow you to run the entire setup on one machine to test.
+scripts folder contains scripts that are used to start the Grid Service Agent for each site, along with a deploy script for all sites.
+This allows you to run the entire setup on one machine to test.
 Here are the steps to run the example:

 deployAll.bat/shfile to deploy all the PUs listed above.

 - After deployment, make sure you enable the relevant groups via the GigaSpaces Management Center: